kmviknesh/my-z-program/README.txt

 12.) c program to print next prime number
 13.) c program to print next palindrome
-14.) c program to print wishes one letter after another
+14.) c program to print wishes one letter after another 15.) c program to swap the numbers in a matrix (up , down ,left , right)